kishan-aghera/todo-list-frontend/README.md

 ```

 ### Starting the server
+Change your current branch to ```local``` as it contains URLs for running the app locally.
 To start the server on localhost run the command below.
 The server will start on port 3000.
 ```bash
 $ yarn start
 ```